Best UTV Trailer or ATV Trailer

 - Cost.
 If you know how to wrench, this could be the cheapest of the options because you don't have storage fees, insurance and a physical trailer you have to purchase.

 - Loading.
-Depending on your driving experience, this could be the easiest load or the most painful/scary load of your life.
+Depending on your driving experience, this could be an easy load or the most painful/scary day of your life.

 - UTV Length/Width.
 Did you upgrade to that long travel kit?
 Did you go for the 35" tire option?
 Make sure your machine will fit before you start down this path.
 Measure any and every potential hazard three times to make sure.

-For those of you who want the best of both worlds, camping and hauling, the adventure trailer is your solution.
-There are dozens of adventure trailers out there in a myriad of lengths, widths and prices so do your research on these because quality matters when you're paying full pop for a large budget solution.
+For those of you who want the best of both worlds of camping and hauling, the adventure trailer is your solution.
+There are dozens of adventure trailer brands and models in a myriad of lengths, widths and prices so do your research.
+Quality matters when you're paying full pop for a large budget solution, make sure you look at welding quality, material durability and overall clearance.

 - All in one.
-Want a basecamp and need a trailer?
-This is a great way to live out of your basecamp with ample storage and sleeping opportunities to keep you out of inclement weather.
+Want a basecamp and a trailer?
+This is a great way to live out of your trailer with ample storage and sleeping opportunities to keep you out of inclement weather.

 - Price.
-Do your research because although the adventure trailer is an amazing Swiss Army Knife for most situations, you may be shocked at how much these things are going for.
+Again, do your research on this type of trailer because although the adventure trailer might seem like an amazing Swiss Army Knife for most situations, you may be shocked at how much these things are going for.

 Storing your UTV or ATV in a public storage lot?
 Want to keep everything together so you don't clutter up your garage with gear?
 The closed trailer is a superb option for those with a larger budget and want to protect their investment from weather, sun damage, theft and vandalism.

 - Price.
-Big upgrade for a fully covered trailer with options and accessories pushing you in the $40-50K range for full aluminum framed.
+Although the closed trailer is a big upgrade with lots of pros, you're going to want to keep an eye on options and accessories which can push you in the $40-50K range for full aluminum framed version.
 On average you'll pay around $10K for a covered trailer, nearly double the price compared to other options on this list.

 - Accessibility.
 Need something quick while on the road?
-Forget about it, this option requires you to open doors, pop locks and crawl around your machine to get what you needed it.
+Forget about it.
+This trailer requires you to pop locks, open doors and crawl around/over your machine to get what you need.
+Not a deal breaker, just something to consider if you like to grab and go.

 How Much Do UTV Trailers Cost?